woernfl/blogwoernfl/_posts/2019-01-07-Modern-Applications-Deployment-Strategies-Kubernetes.md

 tags: [Application Deployment, Kubernetes]
 ---

-Application deployment is coming at the end of the CI/CD pipeline.
-Nowadays, we have multiple tools available to help us to deploy safely and with the less possible negative impact on our final users.
+Applications deployment is coming at the end of the CI/CD pipeline.
+Nowadays, we have multiple tools available to help us deploy safely and with the less possible negative impact on our final users.
 Here, I am mainly thinking of Spinnaker, Terraform or Kubernetes, but there are many other tools.
 <!--more-->

 However, it is still the most feared part of the complete application release process, and that's because we are possibly impacting our end users.

-I had recently the chance to experiment different types of deployments to Kubernetes and would like to share it with you.
+I had recently the chance to experiment different types of deployments to Kubernetes and would like to share them with you.
-Here are the different deployment strategy available to you natively within Kubernetes today:
+Here are the different deployment strategies available to you natively within Kubernetes today:

 - rolling update
 - recreate